 - Constructively challenge the status quo and enable new ideas to emerge

 - Building on the concept behind the innovation to create more ideas

 - Encourage and utilize the creative energy of the group

-Read additional tips - how to increase brain power
+Read additional tips at how to increase brain power.

 Exercising, such as even a brisk walk is also sufficient for brain stimulation.
-Challenging games and puzzles done on a regular basis is also good exercise for the brain.
-Travel and playing with children also expand the brains horizons.
+Challenging games and puzzles done on a regular basis are also good exercise for the brain.
+Travel and playing with children also expand the brain’s horizons.